 The Norwegian Armed Forces are Norway’s military power.
-Our main task is to protect to country from any threat or attack from abroad.
+Our main task is to protect our country from any threat or attack from abroad.
 The Norwegian Government and Parliament decides how Norway aligns itself within global security and defence policy.

 The Government and Parliament also decide how Norway should use its armed forces.
 In addition to protecting the country, our politicians have asked the Norwegian Armed Forces to solve some additional tasks on behalf of civil society.
 We have summarised our task into five main missions.

 Our main task is keeping Norway and our people safe.
 Our job is to ensure that no one dares to attack Norway, or puts any kind of pressure on Norwegian values, our democracy, or our politicians.